sound-eng/system-eye/README.md

 ### Security concerns:

-This buid has been notarised or approved by Apple.
+This app has been notarised or approved by Apple.

 This app will collect minimal anonymous telemetry info nessesary for futufe improvements.